 Guided by Karen

-Short version: Arts & Crafts Utopia.
-Guided by "the world's greatest tour guide" Karen
+Short read: Arts & Crafts Utopia.
+Guided by “the world’s greatest tour guide” Karen

 “There are those – the great Peter Ackroyd among them – who would deny the existence of ‘village London’.
 A conceit, others say, concocted by estate agents to pass off downmarket areas as quaint and cultural.